 The jury is still out, but I may have a new favorite gingerbread recipe.
 Chiffon Gingerbread, which I found over the weekend in the same church cookbook as Capetown Brownies, is a winner.
 It’s extremely soft, velvety, and similar to chiffon cake in texture.

 Here’s a photo of the original recipe.
 If you don’t need such a large pan of gingerbread you can halve it and bake it in an 8 inch square pan.
-I haven’t tested a loaf pan version, but I’m pretty sure 1/3 of the recipe would fit perfectly into a 9×5 or an 8 1/2 by 4 1/2.
+I haven’t tested a loaf pan version, but I’m pretty sure 1/3 of the recipe would fit in a loaf pan.

 For the molasses, I tested with Publix brand.
 The brand of molasses may affect the overall flavor, so I will update when I test with Grandma’s or some other brand.

 - 1 cup sugar (200 grams)

 - 1 cup vegetable oil (190 grams)